reijo12/softwareengineer-test-task/README.md

+# Solution

+## Creating RPC Service
+    Creating Docker service:
+`docker build --tag docker-scoring-service .`
+    Running service:
+`docker run -it --rm -p 9000:9000 docker-scoring-service`

+## Running simple client
+    Running simple client:
+`go run .\client.go`

+Recommend running it outside of the container otherwise you need to rebuild the image each time you change the start date and end date.

+## TODOs
+    1. Remove database from Docker image
+    2. Choose one location for Scoring algorithm (Database or Golang) side
+    3. Add configuration files to allow changing ports
+    4. Refactor similar code to single codebase
+    5. Add tests

 # Software Engineer Test Task

 As a test task for [Klaus](https://www.klausapp.com) software engineering position we ask our candidates to build a small [gRPC](https://grpc.io) service using language of their choice.
 Prefered language for new services in Klaus is [Go](https://golang.org).